FartyPants/enhanced-cherry-py/README.md

 ### FPHAM Note:

-I use the original llamacpp convert.py to go from hf to gguf The convert-llama-hf-to-gguf.py in cherry produces gguf that fails to load in WebUI through llamacpp
+I use the original llamacpp convert.py to go from hf to gguf The convert-llama-hf-to-gguf.py in cherry produces gguf that fails to load in WebUI through llamacpp .
+Don't know why, don't have time to look at it so I grabbed convert.py

 Original: